blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 >
 > ![cardano-up-check-docker-available-tip](/cardano-up-check-docker-available-tip.png)

+***

 ## Step 8 - Download cardano-up binary

 You can download the latest cardano-up release from the <a href="https://github.com/blinklabs-io/cardano-up/releases" target="_blank">https://github.com/blinklabs-io/cardano-up/releases</a> page.

-We will download by running the following command. ⚠️ Adjust download link to the most current version.
+We will download the cardano-up binary by running the following command. ⚠️ Adjust download link to the most current version.

 ```
 wget -cO - https://github.com/blinklabs-io/cardano-up/releases/download/v0.14.1/cardano-up-v0.14.1-linux-amd64 > cardano-up